fedora-infra/python-fedora/doc/CSRF.rst

 -------------------------------

-Embedding the :term:`CSRF` token into the URLs that the user can click on is the other half of this problem.  :mod:`fedora.tg.tg1utils` provides two functions to make this easier.
+Embedding the :term:`CSRF` token into the URLs that the user can click on is the other half of this problem.  :mod:`fedora.tg.utils` provides two functions to make this easier.

 .. autofunction:: url